How To Help 5 Key Signs Of Anxiety, Mood Swings and Depression

 Sometimes it can all seem too much to deal with and if this condition persists beyond a few weeks then seeing a counsellor or doctor may be helpful.

-However US Dr Jeffrey Dach has investigated the role of bioidentical hormones for this and came to the conclusion that rebalancing with a combination of both progesterone and oestrogen was helpful for many women as his article here shows.
+However US Dr Jeffrey Dach has investigated the role of bioidentical hormones for this and came to the conclusion that rebalancing with a combination of both progesterone and oestrogen was helpful for many women.

 2 Loss of libido